airbnb/streamalert/docs/source/rules.rst

 You define a list of ``logs`` that the rule is applicable to.

-Rules will only be evaluated against incoming records that match the declared log types.
+Rules will only be evaluated against incoming records that match the declared log types found in ``conf/logs.json``.

 Example
 -------

-Here’s an example that alerts on the use of sudo in a PCI environment:
+Here’s an example rule that alerts on the use of sudo in a PCI environment:

 .. code-block:: python